-- 1. Yes, contextual diversity improved performance on the recognition task.
-Nevertheless, these effects were not clear in the online measures. - 2.
-Yes, we observed the same effects in both languages and no interactions between the two. - 3.
+- 1. Yes, contextual diversity improved performance on the recognition task. - 2.
+No, there were no effects of diversity on single word online measures. - 3.
+Yes, we observed the same effects in both languages and no interactions between the two. - 4.
 To be determined.
 Reading behavior does influence later response times, in particular first fixation and pass, as well as possibly overall trial duration.
 Still, tests were exploratory and no clear pattern has emerged yet.